malekbenz/malekbenz/_posts/2015-12-22-install-run-your-first-application-nodejs.md

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

-it means applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.
+It means applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.

 ## How to install Nodejs ?
 To install nodejs go to [Nodejs Official website](https://nodejs.org/) and download Nodejs.